ajenstory/about/README.md

 - A service finder app connecting dog owners with trusted dog walkers, feeders, companions, and daycare providers in their local area
 - AILA - an online course registation and management app for continuing professional development, complete with an easy-to-use online administration system, learner enrolment and certification.
 With secure payment processing through Stripe.

-#### More about me  &nbsp;👩🏻‍🚀
-I recently graduated from Developers Institute, following a lifeling passion for technology.
-Before that I worked in social media and digital marketing.
-I'm a proud cat and dog lady, a creative, sometime thespian, and a virtual flâneuse.

 ### How to reach me 📯
+I'm currently seeking full-time work.
+I'm also available for freelance projects.
 If you're interested in working together, mentoring me, buying me a coffee or chatting about projects and ideas, let's connect and make it happen! ✨

 &nbsp; &nbsp; &nbsp; &nbsp;